spfrommer/torchexplorer/README.md

 pip install flask
 ```

-### Using the UI
+### User interface
 **Explorer.** The left-hand panel contains a module-level graph of your network architecture, automatically extracted from the autograd graph.
 Clicking on a module will open its "internal" submodules.
 To return to a parent module, click on the appropriate element in the top-left expanding list.

 **Panels.** To inspect a module in more detail, just drag and drop it into one of the columns on the right.
 The histogram colors don't represent anything intrinsically—they're just to help identify in the explorer which modules are being visualized.

 **Histograms.** Each vertical "slice" of a histogram encodes the distribution of values at the corresponding x-axis time.
 The y-axis displays the minimum / maximum bounds of the histogram.
 Completely white squares mean that no data fell in that bin.
 A bin with one entry will be shaded light gray, with the color intensifying as more values fall in that bin (this encodes the "height" of the histogram).
 The dashed horizontal line is the $y=0$ line.

-For the following explanations, I'll be referencing the following module.
+For the following explanations, I'll be referencing this module:
 ```python
 class TestModule(nn.Module):
     def __init__(self):